ideasman42/the_joy_of_life_drawing/book.rst

 *Drawing the Moving Figure and other themes*

 'Si' below is twirling his unlit fire sticks in our local Art Gallery.
 'Sa' on the adjacent page is walking on the spot,  as we attempt to draw her.
 I'm yet to attempt drawing skipping and lassooing.
-The figure may be caught in time ... (a frozen pose) ...
+The figurehas been caught in time ... (a frozen pose) ...

 ...............i) Domestic activities...Such as : cooking, sweeping, cleaning and so on, or...